Beware These 12 Vulnerabilities of Wi-Fi That Put You at Risk of Dangerous Frag Attacks4 Min Well Spent

 That means these issues have existed since the technology’s widespread inception around 1997, and they could have been leveraged in the time since.
 Technology companies have begun issuing patches for some of their products that are particularly vulnerable to frag attacks, and more vendors will continue to do so.

-IT Support Guys is already dealing with this newly discovered vulnerability, ensuring our clients are safe from frag attacks.
+Next Perimeter is already dealing with this newly discovered vulnerability, ensuring our clients are safe from frag attacks.
 This post will explain what frag attacks are, how they can wind up in your network, and how they are being dealt with.

 Table of Contents